SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

-The name of the ZIP file contains the project's name "tunix", followed by its release version, ID in the public Git repository (short SHA hash), and finally the release data, followed by the opligatory ZIP suffix.
+The name of the ZIP file contains the project's name "tunix", followed by its release version, ID in the public Git repository (short SHA hash), and finally the release date, followed by the opligatory ZIP suffix.

 It should look like this:

 ~~~